kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 - Activate AMG on or slightly after the load screen
 - Unpause, and after CS starts, cancel popup and QS/QL
-- Forward Hotshot to Coordinate Warp Kreia and 3C to The Ravager:
+- Forward Hotshot to Coordinate Warp Kreia and Atton to The Ravager (Down 1)
-  - Activate AMG via QS to perform a Hotshot
-- Activate AMG on load screen from Hotshot
+  - Activate AMG on the load screen after this Hotshot
 - Unpause, and after CS starts (mouse disappears), cancel popup and QS/QL
-- You should be Kreia when you load in; run slightly backwards to plant first proton core
+- You should be Kreia when you load in; Save Teleport forward to plant the first proton core
 - Save Teleport to top right proton core site
   - Down the hallway, turn right in the main hall, take door in back left, straight through next door, then turn right and take door on left
+  - If Kreia gets low on health, use her Auto-Level to heal her; if she dies, use MC's Revitalize to revive her
 - Activate AMG via QS
-- Swap to 3C and move forward to trigger third proton core site
+- Swap to Atton and move forward to trigger third proton core site
 - When the Mandalorian talks *after* planting the core, cancel the popup and QS/QL
+  - Click on the first Mandalorian dialogue after the core is planted, press Enter to cancel pop-up and clear the second line, then QS/QL with dialog options up
   - This skips losing the last core and having to create a new one in the missile bay
 - Swap to Kreia and Save Teleport to bottom right proton core site
-  - Turn left and follow hallway all the way around
+  - Turn left out of the previous site and follow hallway all the way around
 - Save Teleport back along hallway to elevator door
 - **Make a Hardsave**, then board the elevator

 ### Ravager Bridge

-- Forward Hotshot to Coordinate Warp to Nihilus
+- Forward Hotshot to Default Spawn Warp to Darth Nihilus (Down 1)
-  - Activate AMG via QS to perform a Hotshot
 - Swap to MC and swap weapons to KillBlaster
 - Nihilus fight:
   - Move forward to get stunned in a CS
-  - Shoot him through the stun (Tab through party and immediately shoot)
+  - Use Stunned Combat to shoot him (Tab through party and immediately shoot)
   - As the fade-in happens, target him and shoot again
-- Hotshot to Ravager:
+- Immediately after screen goes black, Neo Hotshot to Ravager Command Deck (Down 1, Down 2)
-  - As soon as black screen happens, **Make a Hardsave**
-  - Load the elevator save (third from top)
-  - Activate AMG via QS to perform a Hotshot
-- Swap to Kreia and position her in doorway (picture coming)
+- Swap to Kreia and run through doorway on left
+- As Kreia, Save Teleport to door on opposite wall
+- **Make a Hardsave** while Kreia is standing against this door
-- **Make a Hardsave**, then Save Teleport through the hole in wall to leave
+- As Kreia, Save Teleport through the hole in wall to travel to Malachor V

 ## Malachor V

 ### Malachor Depths

 - Long cutscene with Sion (who?) and Traya
-- Forward Hotshot to Coordinate Warp Kreia
+- Forward Hotshot to Coordinate Warp Kreia (Down 4)
-  - Activate AMG via QS to perform a Hotshot
-  - For this Hotshot, **press down five times** on main menu
 - Save Teleport as Kreia to Malachor Depths
+  - Activate AMG on the load
-- Forward Hotshot to Coordinate Warp Kreia
+- Double QS Hotshot to warp Kreia or 3C to the origin:
-  - Activate AMG via QS to perform a Hotshot
-- Save Teleport as Kreia into the Trayus Academy
+  - Open Options, highlight "Load Game" and "Cancel", and press Enter
+  - QS, then press Enter and OK to load the Quick Save
+  - After the load, QS again, then use the mouse to load the Quick Save
+    - As before, you can instead open Options and press Enter and OK, then clear menus afterwards
+- Swap to the party member near the academy and Save Teleport inside
-- Forward Hotshot to Coordinate Warp Kreia
+- Forward Hotshot to Coordinate Warp Kreia (Down 1)
-  - Activate AMG via QS to perform a Hotshot
 - Run backwards as Kreia to enter the Trayus Core

 ### Darth Traya